 You may be entitled to benefits through workers’ compensation.
 Some workers can even recover additional benefits through a third-party lawsuit.
 However, recovering the full benefits you deserve can be an uphill battle.

 How The Bradley Law Firm Can Help You After a Workplace Accident in St. Louis

 Workers’ compensation law in Missouri has many strengths, but you will still face an insurance company attempting to limit your payout.
 The insurance company has a lot of control over who you choose as your physician and who determines when you can return to work if you are disabled, and to what degree.
-You deserve an experienced St. Louis personal injury lawyer to fight for you and the full benefits you deserve.
+You deserve a personal injury lawyer in St. Louis, MO to fight for you and the full benefits you deserve.

 The Bradley Law Firm represents injured workers in workers’ compensation claims and third-party workplace accident lawsuits.
 Founding attorney E. Ryan Bradley began his law career as an insurance defense attorney and brings this insight to every case.
 He’s also been admitted to the Multi-Million Dollar Advocates Forum and the Top 100 Trial Lawyers for his dedication to his clients.